capnspacehook/egress-eddie/README.md

 allows you to filter all TCP and UDP traffic by hostname, regardless of the protocol being used on top.

+Filtering by hostname can make it exceedingly difficult for both malware to phone home and misbehaving software to send unwanted telemetry.
+Combined with strong egress firewall rules, Egress Eddie can act as a failsafe, preventing attackers that are able to execute code on your machine from exfiltrating data or interactively taking control.

 ## How it works

-Egress Eddie utilizes nfqueue to intercept packets from iptables or nftables.
+Egress Eddie utilizes nfqueue to intercept configured packets from iptables or nftables.
 It then filters DNS requests, only allowing requests for allowed hostnames.
-DNS responses to those requests are tracked, and the IP addresses or hostnames present in DNS responses are allowed outbound for a configurable amount of time.
+DNS responses to those requests are tracked, and only the IP addresses or hostnames present in DNS responses are allowed outbound for a configurable amount of time.

 ## Details